gbowley/T6e/README.md

 # T6e Unpacked
-Decompilation of the EFI T6E ECU.
-Experimental and incomplete.
+A decompilation of the EFI T6E ECU.

 Based on a full dump of the P138 firmware (Exige/Evora), including Bootloader, Adaptations, Coding, Calibration, Program, and SRAM.